 Oldest Written Languages Ever Recorded

-The earliest languages we can verify are those preserved in readable writing systems.
+The earliest languages we can verify are those preserved in readable writing systems, and they are often cited in discussions about the oldest language in the world.
 These inscriptions survived because they were created on durable materials such as clay and stone.
 The languages below represent the oldest deciphered written records known today.

 1. Sumerian